advaitgosai/cs326-final-web_lizards/docs/final.md

 Descriptions of each URL is mentioned in the User Interface section above under each of the screenshot of each URL page.

 ## Authentication/Authorization
+We have implemented the login and register functionalities however weren't entirely able to use passport to do the authentication part of it.
+We experimented different ways of how we can integrate the passport library into our server and database file.

 ## Division of Labor
 * Corinne - Home Page APIs, Ride Page Passenger APIs, updating both pages with data from rides database